Erudite885/lucidcasual/README.md

 ## 📹 Reference Video

 This feature replicates the formula input UI/UX from Causal.

+You can [watch the demo video here](./public/causal-demo.mp4) to see how the formula input replicates Causal's interface.

+OR

 Watch the reference video here: [Video Walkthrough ](https://www.awesomescreenshot.com/video/38658633?key=613b71ec01c462fbc8e09aae6f2273a4)

 ## 🏁 Getting Started